Just a Dash

 Just A Dash (1977 – 2 November 2012) was a notable Australian Thoroughbred racehorse, who won the 1981 Melbourne Cup.

 He was sired by Whiskey Road (USA).
 His dam Native Lass (AUS) was by Caranna (AUS).

-The horse won the race by 2 ¼ lengths providing Tommy Smith with just his second Melbourne Cup.
+The horse won the race by 2 ¼ lengths providing T. J. Smith with just his second Melbourne Cup.
 He was ridden by Peter Cook whose father Billy Cook had himself ridden two previous winners of the race.

 Just A Dash was also victorious in the 1981 SAJC Adelaide Cup and the SAJC St. Leger Stakes.

+Leading up to the Cup he had placed: